Practice the TEAS for Free

 Science

-The Science section of the ATI TEAS (TEAS 7) test comprises about 29% of the entire test.
-In this section, you will need to answer 50 questions in 60 minutes.
 The major portion of content covered in this test includes concepts relating to human anatomy and physiology.
 There will also be items requiring knowledge of biology and chemistry, as well as those assessing competence in scientific reasoning.
+The specific breakdown for the TEAS 7 Science section is as follows:

 Taking the TEAS is an important step in the path toward pursuing a career in health sciences.
 Potential applicants should do their best to understand what to expect and prepare themselves as much as possible to achieve a great score on the test.